selcuksert/process-automation/evaluation-boot/README.md

 ## Authentication and Authorization
 The project uses LDAP for user base and AuthN & AuthZ purposes.
 The users are defined using [LDAP configuration file](https://github.com/selcuksert/docker-images/blob/master/redhat/pam/ldapserver/config/ldif/bootstrap.ldif).
 The custom `WebSecurityConfigurerAdapter` implementation [`AppWebSecurityConfig`](/evaluation-boot/src/main/java/com/corp/concepts/process/automation/evaluation/config/AppWebSecurityConfig.java) enables a configuration that uses group names defined in LDAP as roles.

-It is important to note that this custom class uses insecure methods such as `NoOpPasswordEncoder`, wildcard paths for CORS configuration.
-For enterprise and/or production usages this class should be re-implemented using best practices, configurations an measures in SpringBoot application security.
+<b>It is important to note that this custom class uses insecure methods such as `NoOpPasswordEncoder`, wildcard paths for CORS configuration.
+For enterprise and/or production usages this class should be re-implemented using best practices, configurations and measures in application security.</b>

 ## Swagger Interface
 This implementation enables Swagger (`kieserver.swagger.enabled` property in application.yml).
 One can reach the Swagger UI via (AuthN needed using KIE Server users defined in ldap config file):